The Best Honey Roasted Carrots And Parsnips Recipe

 Want More Sauce?Double the ingredients used to make the honey glaze if you want even more sauce to coat your carrots and parsnips.

-Tips For Extra FlavourI like to sprinkle whole rosemary on top of the carrots and parsnips before placing in the oven.
+Tips For Extra FlavourI like to sprinkle whole rosemary on top of the carrots and parsnips before placing it in the oven.
 When there’s only 10 to 15 minutes cooking time left, brush extra sauce over the vegetables and put it back in the oven to caramelise.

 Music in video from Uppbeat, License code: 08VBCZFHCZBZDBBY